Bidhya6381/Udacity/README.md

 # Deep Learning (Pytorch) Nanodegree

-This repository contains projects of Udacity's Deep Learning NanoDegree.
+This repository contains projects that I have done as a part of Udacity's Deep Learning NanoDegree Course

 ## Table of Content